mdigliodo/design-patterns/README.md

 1. Run `npm install` for install dependencies.

 2. Run `ng serve -o` for a dev server.
-The application will automatically reload if you change any of the source files.
+The application will automatically open in your browser.

 ## Angular Version